lahlaliwassim2/30-days-of-reactjs-/02_Day_Introduction_to_React/02_introduction_to_react.md

 3. Write a JSX element which displays your full name, country, title, gender, email, phone number.
 Use h1 for the name and p for the rest of the information and store it in a user variable
 4. Write a footer JSX element

+#### Exercises: Inline Style

+1. Create a style object for the main JSX
+2. Create a style object for the footer and app JSX
+3. Add more styles to the JSX elements